China's cities are running out of cash to pay huge Covid lockdown bills - KTVZ

 Local governments have been under pressure to prevent outbreaks.
 Officials who have failed have been penalized, creating the potential for disconnect between a tone shift from the central government and the reality on the ground

-“Politics is supreme,” said Andy Xie, an independent.
-“Local governments must find money for ‘zero-Covid.’
-They can cut spendings elsewhere.
+“Politics is supreme,” said Andy Xie, an independent economist.
+“Local governments must find money for zero-Covid.
+They can cut spending elsewhere.
 Otherwise they will be sacked.”

 The-CNN-Wire

-Note: Correction: An earlier version of this article gave an incorrect dollar figure for China’s projected fiscal deficit in 2022.